you-dont-need/You-Dont-Need-JavaScript/CONTRIBUTING.md

 5. Test Your Changes:
    - Ensure that your changes are functional and do not introduce any issues.

+6. Add your work in the README.md file using our [Style Guide](README.md#style-guide).

 6. Commit Your Changes:
    - Commit your changes with a meaningful commit message.
      ```sh